 You almost have everything you need to make a delicious meal, but you're missing something vital: pasta.
 Without pasta all you've got is sauce!
 What was going to be a tasty hot meal turns into a salad supper.

-You've made the best of what you had, but it's not what you intended, and it's not ideal.
+You end up making the best of what you had, but it's not what you intended, and it's not ideal.

 Hiring Managers face this scenario every day in their quest for hiring good employees.
-An unexpected opening in a key position means the rush is on to find a replacement.
-And just like a frustrated chef, the hiring manager may end up having to "make do" with what he or she finds.
+An unexpected opening in a key position means the 'rush is on' to find a replacement.
+And just like a frustrated chef, the hiring manager sometimes ends up having to "make do" with what he or she finds.

 But oftentimes, before long, the Hiring Manager discovers - despite good intentions for hiring good employees - that the new employee is missing 'key ingredients.'
-The new guy is abrupt with customers, he lacks discipline, he can’t follow directions and he's defensive when he anyone gives him feedback.
+The new guy is abrupt with customers, he lacks discipline, he can’t follow directions and he's defensive when anyone gives him feedback.

 The new guy sounded great in the interview.
 The entire interview team liked him.
 But he can't get the job done because he lacks key personal skills needed for success.
 Things are not going according to the 'hiring good employees' plan.

-Hiring good employees IS a lot like grocery shopping, mistakes happen when you're in a rush if you don't have a plan or a list.
+Hiring good employees IS a lot like grocery shopping - mistakes happen when you're in a rush and if you don't have a plan or a list.